 Research Projects

 In 2012, Bishop Lawson Bryan was serving as senior minister of First United Methodist Church in Montgomery, Alabama, when the congregation launched a Respite Ministry to support the families of individuals living with Alzheimer’s disease and other types of dementia.
 The original intent of the ministry was to give care partners a break while their loved ones were enjoying enrichment and fellowship activities in a community filled with trained, loving volunteers.

 As the ministry grew, Lawson could not only see the impact this ministry was having on care partners and participants, but he also began to see the impact it was having in the lives of volunteers serving as the hands and feet of Christ.
 At the same time, he could see the vitality this ministry was bringing to a church where members were actively engaged in hands-on ministry.

-To do so, they led several long-time volunteers in the Montgomery ministry through a weekly study of UMC Bishop Ken Carder’s book, Ministry with the Forgotten, and asked about the impact serving as a volunteer has had on them.
+In Spring 2024, Lawson joined with John Bell, a volunteer with FUMC-Montgomery’s Respite Ministry, to conduct a research project on how volunteers grow in discipleship through their participation in Respite Ministry.
+To do so, they led a dozen long-time volunteers in the Montgomery ministry through a weekly study of UMC Bishop Ken Carder’s book, Ministry with the Forgotten, and asked about the impact serving as a volunteer has had on them.

 Among the takeaways, as volunteers used words like patience, love, joy, etc. to describe their experiences, Lawson and John couldn’t help but recognize that these are essentially the “Fruit of the Spirit” from Galatians 5.
+This led to the “Aha” moment described in the PowerPoint presentation linked below.

-They presented these and other findings during the Festival of Wisdom and Grace, held August 19-22, 2024, at Lake Junaluska, NC.
-Click to view the presentation (PDF).
+Lawson and John presented this research during the Festival of Wisdom and Grace, held August 19-22, 2024, at Lake Junaluska, NC.

 Respite Research Project